Direct Mail Envelopes

 By offering you a wide variety of options on special windows, double windows, special flaps, special types of sealing, all types of printing and embossing, we make sure you’ll be able to produce the perfect envelope that meets your needs.

-Have a look at our Best of Gallery and get a better feeling for what is possible.
+Have a look at our gallery of Special Envelopes and get a better feeling for what is possible.

 How to Design and Submit a Shape Cut Envelope to get USPS Approval

 W+D proudly received the first USPS approval ruling for automation rates with its W+D “dice” shape (see InFocus November issue) on 12/9/16 as case #80320.
 To maximize your chance of similar approval, submit 5 initial samples (unstuffed) and 50 samples (stuffed and addressed with the IMb – intelligent mail bar code) to the USPS Pricing and Classification Service Center in New York, NY.

 - The basic envelope must still have rectangular corners on all four sides wherein the top, lead and bottom edge are all straight and the trailing edge is straight at least within 1/8" of the corner (i.e. the shape cannot ever exceed the top or bottom height of the envelope)

 - The shape must be on the trailing edge of the envelope (i.e. to the left of the address window or address block).
 If you are addressing the window on the flap side, that is ok – your trailing edge would then move accordingly.